baijupadmanabhan/metro-demo/README.md

 # Random Password Generator

 Golang is used to create password generator api.
 Math Rand seeding current time is used to generate random string from a given character set.

-Simple jQuery ajax function is used to call the api with a input parameter so that the api will return random password in that given length.
+Simple jQuery ajax function is used to call the api with an input parameter so that the api will return random password in that given length.

-Request from ALB will be landing in nginx to server the html pages and api call with a context root \/app will be passed to application listening on 8080.
+Request from ALB will be landing in nginx to serve the html pages.
+Api calls with a context root of \/app will be passed to application listening on 8080.